Wilfred/wilfred.github.com/_posts/2017-08-06-suggest-el-synthesising-constants.markdown

 {% endhighlight %}

-Suggest.el previously considered every single way of generating the same value, limiting the search space explored. v0.4 only tries each unique value 3 times.
-This allows us to explore more unique possibilities, increasing the likelihood of finding a result.
+Suggest.el previously considered every single way of generating the same value. v0.4 only tries each unique value 3 times.
+This allows us to explore more unique possibilities, increasing the likelihood of finding a result before giving up.

 ## Literature Review